imartayan/graphodon/README.md

 # graphodon

-This project aims to reconstruct the graph of [Mastodon](https://joinmastodon.org/) users using only the [API](https://docs.joinmastodon.org/methods/).
+This project aims to reconstruct the social graph of [Mastodon](https://joinmastodon.org/) users using only the [API](https://docs.joinmastodon.org/methods/).

 ## Requirements